 A parent's guide

-All material adapted from the Yoopies Parent's Guide - download here.
+Read the Yoopies Parent's Guide to Black Lives Matter - download here.

 What is the Black Lives Matter (BLM) movement?

 How do I explain George Floyd to my children?

 How to open a conversation with children on race and racism